asri-tm/CIS-for-macOS-Ventura-CP/README.md

 Start by first downloading the Zip File for the Benchmark contents

-Expand the Zip file and start by uploading the config profiles, scripts and ensuring the import worked as expected.
+Expand the Zip file and start by uploading the config profiles, scripts and ensuring the import worked as expected, please check the CIS Custom profile payload as previous import have been missing some data.

+Watch for the device nameing, it is currently set to Serial number.
+If you do not wish to check for Device naming, simply disable it through either the "1_Set_Organization_Priorities.sh" or via your configuration profile.

 **Configuration Profiles**